dbarsam/blog/content/articles/2020-09-08-blog-infrastructure.md

 header_cover: /images/article-bg.png
 ---

-This project is a blog with a pipeline; the pipeline compiles the project's text files into static html pages and pushes them to a host, which displays it as a website.
+This project is a blog with a pipeline.
+The pipeline compiles the project's text files into static html pages and pushes them to a host which then displays it as a website.
 The whole process is split along these steps:

 1. All content for this blog is stored as files in a project on [GitHub].
 2. Articles (written in [Markdown], a plain text mark up language) are submitted as files into the project via Git, the source control of the project.
-3. [Travis-CI], which has been watching for any change by Git, creates and launches a build pipeline on one of its servers.
+3. [Travis-CI], which has been watching the source control, reacts to any change by Git by creating and launching a build pipeline on one of its servers.
-4. A stage in the build pipeline launches [Pelican] and generates all html pages from the project markdown files.
+4. Part of the build pipeline launches [Pelican] and generates all html pages from the project markdown files.
-5. Another stage [submits the html files] to the `gh-pages` branch back on GitHub, where Github displays anything on the `gh-pages` branch a static web site.
+5. Another part [submits the html files] to the `gh-pages` branch back on GitHub, where Github displays anything on the `gh-pages` branch a static web site.

 ## GitHub